laiyutong/picoCTF_2019_writeup/Forensics/shark on wire 1/README.md

 Forensics

 <h2>Problem Description</h2>
-We found this packet capture.
+We found this <a href="https://github.com/laiyutong/picoCTF_2019_writeup/blob/main/Forensics/shark%20on%20wire%201/capture.pcap">packet capture</a>.
 Recover the flag.

 <h2>Hints</h2>
 1.Try using a tool like Wireshark.<br>